shannaniggans/Mitigations-n-Missteps/README.md

 - **Mitigation hand**: Each player is dealt 3 mitigation cards from a shared deck on join/reset (no duplicates per game).
 Cards are single-use; once burned, they move to the discard pile (visible to all).
 - **Threat intel share**: When you share a square with another player, an automatic “share intel” roll happens.
 On 4–6, you draw one mitigation from the remaining deck (if any).
 Only one attempt per square per player; not triggered while a misstep choice is pending.
 - **Win condition**: First player to reach square 100 wins.
 Further rolls are blocked until a reset.
-- **Reset**: Any player can reset; positions zero out, mitigation hands are re-dealt, and turn order is preserved.
+- **Reset**: Any player can reset; positions go back to square 1, mitigation hands are re-dealt, and turn order is preserved.
 - **Player limit**: Up to 6 simultaneous players per room.
 Extra joins get a toast indicating the room is full.

 ## Customising for incident response